Committee on Education (Sweden)

 The (Parliamentary) Committee on Education (Utbildningsutskottet, UbU) is a parliamentary committee in the Swedish Riksdag.
 The committee's areas of responsibility concern schools, preschools, higher education, research on education, and financial aid for students.

-The committee's speaker is Fredrik Malm from the Liberas since 2022 and the vice-speaker is Åsa Westlund from the Social Democratic Party since 2022.
+The committee's speaker is Fredrik Malm from the Liberals since 2022 and the vice-speaker is Åsa Westlund from the Social Democratic Party since 2022.